ztec/blog/content/post/blog/semi-saga/01-the-beginning/index.en.md

 > It's cool and works great.
 I hope, I still don't have any peppers.

-{{<  illustration src="img/serre-kallax-04.jpg" alt="Kallax shelf with aluminum on all walls, including the doors.
+{{<  cover src="img/serre-kallax-04.jpg" alt="Kallax shelf with aluminum on all walls, including the doors.
 Plants are visible inside." >}}

 # The beginning, plants